-Heart disease is the leading cause of death in the US, and cholesterol plays a major role in the development of heart disease.
+Coronary artery disease (CAD) is the leading cause of death in the US, and cholesterol plays a major role in its development.
 Cholesterol can be controlled with statin drugs, a common treatment for many people.

-You may think of cholesterol as just a number, but using statins has other benefits to your cardiovascular system.
+You may think of cholesterol as just a number, but higher levels can affect your cardiovascular system.
+In addition to lowering cholesterol, using statins has other benefits.
 Research has shown that statins may reduce the incidence of heart attack, stroke, and death in people without cardiovascular disease.
 In fact, statins have a primary role in cardiovascular disease prevention.

 Like most medications, statins have a good and bad side.
 In most cases, the benefits outweigh the risks.
 Here is some information about statins that will make you think beyond your cholesterol number.

-Statins have been used primarily to treat high cholesterol.
+Statins are used to treat high cholesterol.
 High levels of low-density lipoproteins (LDL, the bad cholesterol) combined with low levels of high-density lipoproteins (HDL, the good cholesterol) can lead to a condition called atherosclerosis.
 Atherolsclerosis is a hardening of the arteries due to a build up of plaque on the inner walls.
 It is a condition that can lead to a heart attack or stroke.

 Statin drugs, like atorvastatin, pravastatin, and simvastatin, work by inhibiting a liver enzyme that is involved in the production of cholesterol.
 They are most effective at lowering levels of LDL cholesterol and may also contribute to increasing levels of HDL cholesterol.